Sintrop/regeneration-credit/docs-site/docs/contracts/InvitationRules.md

 function invite(address invited, enum UserType userType) public
 ```

-Most active users can invite new users to the system, respecting delay and type rules.
+Only most active users can invite new users to the system, respecting delay and type rules.

 _Allows a user to attempt to invite another wallet to the community._